John Finnis: Publications

-Selected Contributions
+Selected contributions

 Introduction

 A unifying theme running through Finnis' writings is the importance he attributes to human freedom, as the ability to make decisions about the kind of life one wants to live.
 Such decisions involve choices among incommensurable basic goods, which practical reason must order to achieve desired ends.
 A mature exercise of freedom would avoid intentionally infringing any of the basic goods, and would in different ways and to different extents, foster their realization.
 At the collective level, we find a similar logic guiding the making of Laws (Natural Law and Natural Rights) and political decisions.
-The various topics discussed below can be understood as commentaries on freedom and associated moral responsibility, including intentionality, prudence, moral choices, and notions of fairness.
+In view of this, the discussion has been largely structured around notions of intentionality, prudence, moral choices, and notions of fairness.
 The discussion on Religion appeals to wider considerations.
+This is followed by a brief discussion of Finnis's Philosophy of Law.
 The last section summarises the epistemological and ontological underpinnings of Finnis' philosophy, as captured in his Fundamentals of Ethics.
-This selection of topics included in this short article cannot do justice to the vast corpus of Finnis' writings, encompassing philosophical, legal, political and religious topics, and argumentation with leading thinkers in those fields.
-The reader is directed to explore his writings.

 Morality

 On the basis of experience of facts, possibilities and outcomes, one easily understands basic forms of human good as good for oneself and other human beings, and one's will is fundamentally one's response to this understanding.
 "Ought" does not follow from "is", since the first principles of practical reasoning are not deduced logically but are understood immediately by the intellect.
 Morality is a consequence of reflecting on the basic goods as a whole and their implications for human flourishing.
 Finnis dismisses David Hume's identification of morality as a sentiment of sympathy leading to approbation or disapprobation, by noting that Hume also expected such sentiments to be recognised and agreed to by others.
 Thus, Hume's morality is based on reasonableness rather than sympathy, notwithstanding "Hume's formal and vigorous protestations to the contrary".
 Finnis identifies reasonableness with the disinterested and impartial perspective which seeks to understand what is best for everyone at a certain point in time.
-According to Finnis, Lugwig Wiggenstein "wavers on one of the central matters in issue in his meditations", since propositions of empirical fact are not necessarily true.
+According to Finnis, Ludwig Wittgenstein "wavers on one of the central matters in issue in his meditations", since propositions of empirical fact are not necessarily true.
 Yet, Finnis defends the self-evidence of truth using formal logic by appealing to "retorsive arguments".